-Peak shaving analysis refers to a study of the company’s power absorption to assess the impact of the power share on energy expenditure.
-The analysis envisages a quantification of energy expenditure due to the presence of particular consumption peaks and the proposal of a series of strategies for levelling of the peaks and consequent reduction of the expenditure related to them.
+Analysis of peak shaving looks at a company’s power usage to assess the impact of the “quota potenza” (peak demand charge) component on energy spending.
+The analysis involves quantification of energy spending due to specific consumption peaks and proposal of a series of measures to level-out peaks, thus reducing associated costs.